“Unidentified Infant Dressed in a White Gown With Large Puff Sleeves”

 THE SITTER:

-Name: Annie Alexis Ferguson Brown
+Name: Anna “Annie” Alexis Ferguson Brown

-Description: In this head-and-shoulder portrait, Annie Brown holds herself in a dignified pose and gazes confidently out at the viewer.
+Description: In this head-and-shoulder portrait, Anna Brown holds herself in a dignified pose and gazes confidently out at the viewer.
 Her hair is center-parted and pulled to the back of her head.
 She wears wire-rimmed spectacles, small drop earrings, and a choker with metallic embellishments.
 Reflecting the fashion of the 1890s, her velvet blouse is adorned with gimp braid trim, and its sleeves are puffed at the shoulder.

 Biographical Note: Anna Alexis Ferguson was born in 1841 in County Galway, Ireland.
 By age 5, she and her family had immigrated to the United States and lived in Boston, Massachusetts.
 Annie sailed around Cape Horn and came to California in 1856 to live in Petaluma with her sister and brother-in-law, Sabina and Thomas Rochford.
 On May 18, 1858, Annie and Daniel Brown were married at the Rochford’s house by Father Louis Auger.
 Annie and Daniel had twelve children, seven of whom survived until adulthood.
 Besides raising their children, Annie was active in St. Vincent de Paul Catholic Church and participated in local fairs, entering tapestries and other works of art she had created.
 Annie lived in Petaluma until a few years after the 1902 death of her husband.
 She moved to San Francisco with her son, Vincent and three of her unmarried daughters, Josephine, Emma, and Kathleen Elise.
 Annie died in San Francisco on March 13, 1920.
 She was buried next to Daniel in Calvary Cemetery in Petaluma, and eventually most of their twelve children were interred with them in the Brown Family Plot.